Some 1.5 Million Americans Filed 1st Time Jobless Claims Last Week Amid COVID-19 - UrduPoint

 Some 1.5 Million Americans Filed 1st Time Jobless Claims Last Week Amid COVID-19

-"In the week ending June 6, the advance figure for seasonally adjusted initial claims was 1,542,000," the department said in a news release.
-Last week's filings amounted to 1.9 million and came after previous filings of nearly 41 million over 10 weeks.
+"In the week ending June 13, the advance figure for seasonally adjusted initial claims was 1,508,000," the department said in a news release.
+Last week's filings amounted to 1, 542,000 and came on top of previous filings of nearly 45 million over 11 weeks.